benj2468/cs58/proj1/README.md

 ```

 It will generate a `./test/test<# test>/index.html` - change that to be `truth.html` and then whenever you run tests again it will compare the newly generated `index.html` to the old `truth.html` file - if they differ the test will fail.

+Somtimes you need to run the tests a few times - since it might swap the order of the photos in the test folder - since we use pipes :)